mirober/mathfly-site/installation.md

 **Requires [Dragon](https://www.nuance.com/en-gb/dragon/business-solutions/dragon-professional-individual.html), ideally version 12+**

 ## 1. Python
-* Download and install [Python v2.7.X  32-bit](https://sourceforge.net/projects/natlink/files/pythonfornatlink/python2.7.14/python2.7.14.exe/download) or higher but not Python 3
+* Download and install [Python v2.7.X  32-bit](https://sourceforge.net/projects/natlink/files/pythonfornatlink/python2.7.14/python2.7.14.exe/download) or higher but not Python 3.

 Make sure to select `Add python to path`.
-This can be done manually by searching for "edit environment variables for your account" and adding your Python27 folder to the list of Path values
+This can be done manually by searching for "edit environment variables for your account" and adding your Python27 folder to the list of Path values.

 ## 2. NatLink
 * Download and install [Natlink](https://qh.antenna.nl/unimacro/installation/installation.html).
 Use natlink-4.1 victor or newer.